ZEON Price Reaches $0.0003 on Exchanges (ZEON)

-ZEON (ZEON) traded 1% lower against the U.S. dollar during the 24 hour period ending at 22:00 PM E.T. on April 21st.
-ZEON has a total market capitalization of $9.02 million and approximately $79,188.21 worth of ZEON was traded on exchanges in the last 24 hours.
-One ZEON token can currently be purchased for about $0.0003 or 0.00000000 BTC on major exchanges.
-Over the last week, ZEON has traded 0.9% lower against the U.S. dollar.
+ZEON (ZEON) traded 0.2% higher against the US dollar during the 24 hour period ending at 17:00 PM E.T. on April 27th.
+ZEON has a total market capitalization of $9.36 million and approximately $64,283.12 worth of ZEON was traded on exchanges in the last 24 hours.
+During the last seven days, ZEON has traded 2.8% higher against the US dollar.
+One ZEON token can now be purchased for approximately $0.0003 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.